zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Python UDF.md

 **Note:** A Python UDF must have its signature specified through annotate.

-Python UDF permissions on the public cloud need to be submitted for work order application, which can be filled out as prompted.
+Since October 16, 2018, the use of Python UDF in the MaxCompute public cloud environment has been fully opened.

 ## UDAF {#section_ilj_mhf_xdb .section}